VSpaceCode/vscode-which-key/README.md

 }
 ```

-You also also choose to modify existing conditional bindings like adding and removal.
-The following will add a key of `languageId:javascript` to the conditional binding if `languageId:javascript` doesn't exist.
+You can also choose to add or remove conditions to existing conditional bindings.
+For example, the following will add a key of `languageId:javascript` to the conditional binding if `languageId:javascript` doesn't already exist.

 ```json
 {